altaibayar/ios-tensorflow-lib/README.md

 # ios-tensorflow-lib
-Tensorflow compiled library
+Tensorflow compiled library for iOS (both iPhone and Simulator).

-This repo contains link to tensorflow static library for iOS.

 ## how to use this repo